Konferenz in

 Prof. Christian Joerges, European University Institute

-Moderator: Prof. Sibylle Quack, Executive Director, Memorial to the
+Moderator: Prof. Sibylle Quack, Executive Director, Memorial to the Murdered

 Jews of Europe, Berlin